polyphony-chat/docs/docs/Protocol Specifications/core.md

 connection between an actors' home server's public identity key and the actor's ID-Cert through ID-Cert signature verification.

+TODO Explicitly define how this works!
+Might we need challenge strings after all?

 Before a foreign actor is allowed to send messages on the server, the server must also check with the actor's home server to ensure that the ID-Cert has not been revoked.
 See [section 6.4.1](#641-verifying-that-a-newly-retrieved-id-cert-is-not-out-of-date) for information on how this is done.